 If you would like to group the Bluetooth streamed song to other Bluesound Players, simply open up the Players Drawer and press the Group button.
 Select your other Rooms using the + button and press Done.
 Adjust volume and enjoy!

-To select your preferred Bluetooth method, with the Player connected to Bluetooth selected, in the Navigation Drawer, open the Settings menu and select Bluetooth.
+To select your preferred Bluetooth method, with the Player connected to Bluetooth selected, in the Navigation Drawer, open the Settings menu and select, Player, Customize Sources, Bluetooth.
 This option will not appear on Classic Bluesound Players without a Bluetooth adapter inserted.

 Four modes are available with descriptions.